CourseMaterial/FutureSystems/docs/source/index.rst

 ================================

 FutureSystems offers IaaS Cloud platforms (e.g. OpenStack Havana, Icehouse or Juno) to support Big Data applications on the cloud.
-Interactive shell, Cloudmesh, provides a powerful interface to manage, create or delete virtual machines on FutureSystems.
+Virtual clusters are available on FutureSystems for distributed and parallel computing applications.

-This repository contains tutorials, manuals and other materials to help students, scientists or employees who want to use FutureSystems.
+This documentation contains tutorials, manuals and other materials to help students, scientists or employees who want to use cluster computing environments on FutureSystems.
 The main contents are:

 .. toctree::
    :maxdepth: 1